Professor Anne B. Shlay Gladfelter Hall, 755 215-204-7931 email@example.com

 This course, Urban Dynamics, is a US society Gen/Ed course and as such is geared to develop your understanding of the history, society, culture and political systems of the U.S. Gen/Ed US Society courses are geared to enhance the following skills:

 There are two books required for this class.
-Any other material will be found online at the class blackboard site as noted on the syllabus, or announced in class or on blackboard.
 The following required books are available at the Temple University bookstore.

 A Right to Housing: Foundation for a New Social Agenda.
 2006 Rachel G. Bratt, Michael E. Stone, and Chester Hartman (Eds.).
 Philadelphia, PA: Temple University Press.